TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 `Def` represents a definition, which is used in the RHS of all nodes.
 A definition can be an `Exp` or a `Block`. `Exp` can be a `Sym` or a `Const`. `Sym` represents symbols in the IR identified by a unique integer.
 For example, `Sym(2)` represents `x2` in the generated code. `Const` represents immediate values, such as integers (e.g. `Const(0)`), strings (e.g. `Const("hello")`), etc.

 `Node` represents statements in the IR.
-The first field `n` of a node is a `Sym` corresponding to the LHS of a statement.
+The first field `n` of a node is a `Sym` corresponding to the identity of a statement.
 The second field `op` is the operator of the statement.
 We use strings as operators since they permit easy extension of various kinds of nodes such as `-`, `print`, etc. The third field is the list of operands (RHS) of a node.
 Let's ignore the last field `EffectSummary` for now, which will be covered later.
 For example, the statement `val x3 = x2 + 1` would become
 ``` scala
 Node(Sym(x3), "+", List(Sym(x2), Const(1)), _)
 ```